csek06/appdynamics-server-all-in-one/README.md

 ## Standalone Script Method
 1. Download the entire source code and place it in a directory of your choice
-2. Execute the firstrun.sh script this will create a template your-platform.env file in the same directory as firstrun.sh
+2. Execute the firstrun.sh script this will create a template your-platform.env file in the install directory (default /opt/appdynamics)
 3. Modify your-platform.env file to suit your needs.
 4. Execute the firstrun.sh script to install and start all of your components